dermike/slide-beacon/README.md

 ![](https://raw.githubusercontent.com/dermike/dermike.github.io/master/images/project_slidebeacon.jpg)

 ### Prerequisites
+This prototype consists of two parts:
-Physical Web/Eddystone beacons is currently only supported on Mac OSX (Yosemite) and Linux, so you need to either run both presentation and beacon-server on a Mac/Linux machine, or use an external Raspberry Pi with Bluetooth dongle for the server, using NodeJS and websockets.
+* `server.js`, a Node.js app currently only working on Mac OSX (Yosemite) and Linux, listening for incoming URLs to broadcast over websockets.
+Needs to run in your terminal or on an external Raspberry Pi while presenting to be able to create the actual Eddystone URL beacon.
+Can also be used together with this [link sharing Eddystone bookmarklet](https://github.com/dermike/eddystone-beacon).
+* `revealjs-plugin/slide-beacon.js`, plugin for [Reveal.js](https://github.com/hakimel/reveal.js/) HTML presentational framework, that sends marked up URLs in your slides over websockets to the server part for broadcast.

 ### Install
 Linux needs these dependencies for Bluetooth: